Antonio Bocchetti (footballer, born 1990)

 Antonio Bocchetti (born 28 January 1990) is an Italian former footballer who played as a defender.

 Career

 Born in Naples, Campania, Bocchetti started his career at Veneto club Padova.
-Bocchetti received call-up to Italy U16 team during 2005–06 season.
+Bocchetti received a call-up to the Italy U16 team during the 2005–06 season.
 On 1 September 2008 Bocchetti left for Lecce in temporary deal.
 Bocchetti was a member of their reserve team.
-On 10 July 2009 he was signed by Juve Stabia in co-ownership deal.
+On 10 July 2009, he was signed by Juve Stabia in co-ownership deal.
 In June 2010 Padova gave up the remain 50% registration rights to Juve Stabia.

-In August 2010 Bocchetti left for Italian fifth division club Casertana.
+In August 2010, Bocchetti left for Italian fifth division club Casertana.